We are a nonprofit based

 When did you start Pawsitivity?
 What disabilities do you train for?

-If the veteran can’t keep the dog for some reason, will you take the dog back?
+If the dog has to be returned for some reason, will you take the dog back?

 What do you do if the dog fails out?